-Do you remember list.com? it was a program for the dos prompt.
-It showed the files in the current directory, allowed to view them and to browse the filesystem.
+Do you remember list.com? it was a program for the dos command prompt that listed the files in the current directory, allowed to view them and to browse the filesystem.
 It was a 16 bit application and unfortunately cannot be longer used on modern PCs.

 map e :e<cr>

 map q :q<cr>

 map . za

 In this way if you exit from vifm by pressing the “q” key, you will be in the chosen directory.